ssorj/ssorj.github.io/_input/projects/plano.md

     find_any_one(dir, *patterns)    -> path or None

-Find only one match, and *fail* if multiple are found.
+Find one match, and *fail* if multiple are found.
 Return `None` if nothing matches.

     find_only_one(dir, *patterns)   -> path or None